 The research focused on the German cockroach, a small kind that can hitch a ride into your home in a grocery bag.
 Typically, glucose excites neurons that tell the brain "Sweet!"
 But thanks to a genetic mutation in the German cockroaches, the glucose activates neurons that say "Sweet!" and ones that say "Yuck!"
 As the Associated Press reports, the "Yuck!" neurons dampen the signal from the others, so the brain gets the message the taste is awful.

 The glucose aversion may have arisen in an individual cockroach in response to bait, according to Coby Schal, one of the authors of the study.
 Or it may have already been present in just a few individuals when the arrival of the bait suddenly gave them an advantage for surviving and reproducing.
-Their offspring would inherit the trait and increasingly replace other cockroaches.

 Fortunately, tests show that the glucose-hating cockroaches are happy to eat most types of bait these days, suggesting that manufacturers have removed the glucose or masked it, Schal said.
 What’s more, the researchers found glucose-hating cockroaches in only seven of 19 populations they sampled from various locations.